YETI (NYSE:YETI) Updates FY 2021 Earnings Guidance

 YETI (NYSE:YETI) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.510-$2.530 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.480.
 The company issued revenue guidance of $1.40 billion-$1.41 billion, compared to the consensus revenue estimate of $1.40 billion.

-Several research firms recently commented on YETI.
-Cowen cut their price objective on shares of YETI from $118.00 to $114.00 and set an outperform rating on the stock in a research report on Friday, November 12th.
-KeyCorp boosted their price objective on shares of YETI from $94.00 to $115.00 and gave the company an overweight rating in a research report on Monday, August 9th.
-William Blair reaffirmed an outperform rating on shares of YETI in a research report on Thursday, November 4th.
-BTIG Research boosted their price objective on shares of YETI from $116.00 to $125.00 and gave the company a buy rating in a research report on Friday, November 12th.
-Finally, Zacks Investment Research raised shares of YETI from a hold rating to a buy rating and set a $96.00 price objective on the stock in a research report on Friday, October 15th.
-Four equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $107.89.
+Several research firms recently issued reports on YETI.
+Citigroup lowered their price objective on YETI from $121.00 to $116.00 and set a buy rating on the stock in a research report on Wednesday, October 27th.
+Piper Sandler lowered their price target on YETI from $116.00 to $111.00 and set an overweight rating on the stock in a report on Wednesday, October 13th.
+Zacks Investment Research raised YETI from a hold rating to a buy rating and set a $96.00 price target on the stock in a report on Friday, October 15th.
+Cowen lowered their price target on YETI from $118.00 to $114.00 and set an outperform rating on the stock in a report on Friday, November 12th.
+Finally, Roth Capital lowered their price target on YETI from $112.00 to $100.00 and set a neutral rating on the stock in a report on Friday, November 12th.
+Four research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $107.89.

-In related news, CEO Matthew J. Reintjes sold 25,000 shares of YETI stock in a transaction that occurred on Monday, October 11th.
-The stock was sold at an average price of $84.80, for a total transaction of $2,120,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Matthew J. Reintjes sold 40,004 shares of YETI stock in a transaction on Monday, November 15th.
+In other news, SVP Hollie Sammons Castro sold 13,143 shares of the firm’s stock in a transaction dated Monday, October 25th.
+The stock was sold at an average price of $95.00, for a total transaction of $1,248,585.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Matthew J. Reintjes sold 40,004 shares of the firm’s stock in a transaction dated Monday, November 15th.
 The shares were sold at an average price of $101.02, for a total value of $4,041,204.08.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 97,122 shares of company stock valued at $9,348,664.
-3.10% of the stock is currently owned by insiders.
+Insiders sold a total of 97,122 shares of company stock valued at $9,348,664 in the last quarter.
+3.10% of the stock is currently owned by company insiders.

 A hedge fund recently raised its stake in YETI stock.
-Morgan Stanley lifted its holdings in shares of YETI Holdings, Inc. (NYSE:YETI) by 17.5% in the second quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 888,163 shares of the company’s stock after buying an additional 132,276 shares during the period.
-Morgan Stanley owned about 1.02% of YETI worth $81,551,000 as of its most recent filing with the SEC.
-94.52% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley increased its stake in YETI Holdings, Inc. (NYSE:YETI) by 17.5% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 888,163 shares of the company’s stock after acquiring an additional 132,276 shares during the period.
+Morgan Stanley owned approximately 1.02% of YETI worth $81,551,000 as of its most recent SEC filing.
+94.52% of the stock is owned by hedge funds and other institutional investors.

 About YETI